Dalits in Bihar: Backward Castes in the Dalit-Naxal movement

 The broad categorisation of the various caste groups in North India falls in three categories.
 The upper-caste or the Forward Castes, who constituted some big Zamindars, but most of the landowners from the upper-caste had such landholdings, which might qualify them as belonging to the "middle peasants" category.
-In fact, their landholdings, barring some exceptions were identical to the intermediate caste groups of Koeri, Kurmi and the Yadavs— the another category of castes, who fall within the categorisation of Other Backward Class.
+In fact, their landholdings, barring some exceptions were identical to the intermediate caste groups of Koeri, Kurmi and the Yadavs—another category of castes, who fall within the categorisation of Other Backward Class.
 The economic status of majority of the upper-castes, thus, was similar to the middle peasants from these Backward Castes.

 The caste was the most important unifier at the rural level for the upper-castes, as on the question of "wage suppression" and making the hiring of Dalit labours affordable for the farming families of their caste, the upper-castes had common opinion.
 On these questions, even poorest of the poor upper-caste families united with the prosperous families of their own caste.
 On the other hand, many OBCs, who owned no land, worked along with Dalits as the agricultural labourers without much interaction with them on the social level.
 However, some of the landed families of the Backward Castes also shared same interest with the farming families of the upper-caste, on the question of wages and affordability of the agricultural labourers.
 This section of the Backward Castes complained that due to Maoists the availability of cheap labour for the commencement of farming operations has become difficult.
 But, above all, the social interaction and alliance of upper-caste and the Backward Castes were not viable, because of the taboos related to inter-caste marriages and the social interaction between them.

 The Maoists primarily considered the landed gentry from the upper-caste as the class enemy of the Dalits and the poor.
 They mobilised the landless agricultural labourers from the Dalit communities as well as the Backward Castes.
 Though, some of the rich farmers from the Backward Castes were anti-Maoist, given the economic prosperity they achieved in the years after independence.
 The Maoist considered the Backward Castes as the sympathetic group for the cause of Dalits and the landless labourers.
 The Maoists, hence, recruited from the Backward Castes as well, apart from the Dalits.